nus-cs2103-AY2324S1/ip/docs/README.md

 ### - `find`

 Search a task based on the keyword provided.
+This only searches based on the task's name and not the note attached to the task.

 #### Usage